SCENE OF THE CRIME

-Lisa Gralnick is the 2018 Master Metalsmith, the next in a long line of extraordinary artists celebrated for their artistic, educational and innovative contributions propelling the field of metalsmithing forward.
+Lisa Gralnick is the 2018 Master Metalsmith.
 Her retrospective exhibition borrows from the collections of major institutions and private lenders, as well as Lisa's personal collection, to chronicle multiple series of jewelry, sculpture and installation.

 From her early jewelry work in gold and enamel in the 1980s to her current large-scale sculpture and installation work in Scene of the Crime, Gralnick has always worked with a variety of materials, processes and forms.
 Her work can be divided into distinct series, such as her Reliquaries or Black Acrylic series.
 A series is a unified, cohesive and coherent set of artwork.
 Before beginning a new series, Gralnick begins with prodigious research.
 Each series is a study in concepts and showcases a mastery of skill.
 No material is ever taken for granted or used lightly.
 Once she feels a series is complete, she often changes direction and works in entirely different forms or materials.
 Gralnick has worked in acrylic, gold, silver, enamel, plaster and ceramic.
 To summarize her philosophy of materials, she has stated,